Rank Two Non-Commutative Laurent Phenomenon and Pseudo-Positivity: Maximal Dyck Paths

-With this we obtain the recursive structure of $D_m$.
-In what follows we always assume $d_1d_2\ge4$ and take $\delta_m= $ \begin{corollary} The maximal Dyck paths $D_m$, $m\ge1$, admit the following recursive structure: \begin{enumeratea} \item $D_1$ consists of a single horizontal edge; \item $D_2$ consists of $d_2$ horizontal edges followed by a single vertical edge; \item for $m\ge3$, the Dyck path $D_m$ can be constructed by concatenating $d_m-1-\delta_m$ copies of $D_{m-1}$ followed by a copy of $D_{m-1}$ with its first $D_{m-2-\delta_m}$ removed. \end{enumeratea} \end{corollary} For the remainder of the paper we will understand the notation $D_{m-1}\setminus D_{m-2-\delta_m}$ to mean the terminal subpath of $D_{m-1}$ obtained by removing its first copy of $D_{m-2-\delta_m}$ as in Corollary~\ref{cor:recursive dyck path structure}(c). \begin{remark} The roles of $d_1$ and $d_2$ must be interchanged when applying Corollary~\ref{cor:recursive dyck path structure} to $D'_m$. \end{remark} \begin{proof} Parts (a) and (b) are immediate from the definitions of $D_1$ and $D_2$.
+\begin{corollary} The maximal Dyck paths $D_m$, $m\ge1$, admit the following recursive structure: \begin{enumeratea} \item $D_1$ consists of a single horizontal edge; \item $D_2$ consists of $d_2$ horizontal edges followed by a single vertical edge; \item for $m\ge3$, $D_m$ can be constructed by concatenating $d_m-1-\delta_m$ copies of $D_{m-1}$ followed by a copy of $D_{m-1}$ with its first copy of $D_{m-2-\delta_m}$ removed. \end{enumeratea} \end{corollary} For the remainder of the paper we will understand the notation $D_{m-1}\setminus D_{m-2-\delta_m}$ to mean the terminal subpath of $D_{m-1}$ obtained by removing its first copy of $D_{m-2-\delta_m}$ as in Corollary~\ref{cor:recursive dyck path structure}(c). \begin{remark} The roles of $d_1$ and $d_2$ must be interchanged when applying Corollary~\ref{cor:recursive dyck path structure} to $D'_m$. \end{remark} \begin{proof} Parts (a) and (b) are immediate from the definitions of $D_1$ and $D_2$.
 Part (c) with $m=3$ follows from Lemma~\ref{le:Dyck path recursion} and part (b) since $D'_2$ consists of $d_1$ horizontal edges followed by a vertical edge.

 We establish part (c) by induction on $m\ge4$.
 Notice that by Remark~\ref{rem:primed recursive structure} the claimed recursive structures of $D_m$ and $D'_{m-1}$ are the same for $m\ge5$, thus we obtain the result for $D_m$ if we know the result for $D'_{m-1}$ by applying the construction from Lemma~\ref{le:Dyck path recursion}.
 Hence it suffices to establish the claimed recursive structure for $D_4$.